map10046/ML_HW3_AdaBoost/README.md

 # ML_HW3_AdaBoost
 Public repo for Foundations of Machine Learning Fall 2023 homework 3 implementation.
+Can be made more efficient by including the prior distribution as a parameter instead of calculating every iteration.